Models#

 Chat Templates#

-Oumi uses Jinja2 templates to format conversations for different model architectures.
-Oumi’s default templates ensure that messages are formatted correctly for each model’s expected input format.
+Oumi OSS uses Jinja2 templates to format conversations for different model architectures.
+Oumi OSS’s default templates ensure that messages are formatted correctly for each model’s expected input format.

 Available templates include: